 This problem frequently happens on smaller scale across the internet.
 When it does, it’s a big problem.
 In fact, research shows that each extra second of loading time on your site equates to a 7% decrease in conversions.

 If your site is heavy on images, a tool like Compressor.io can help cut down your load time significantly.
 Quicker load time often equates to more sales.

 Urgency is an effective year-round sales tactic.
 However, it becomes even more effective during the Black Friday/Cyber Monday rush.
 Shoppers feel a sense of urgency during this time anyway.
 They know they’re up against other shoppers to secure excellent deals.
 Unlike in a physical store, camping out can’t help them claim their deal faster.

 As a result, urgency tactics that focus on inventory or product availability are extremely helpful in giving customers that extra push.

 A popular tactic is low stock alerts.
 Although certain popular items do occasionally sell out throughout the year, the chance of a popular item selling out during BFCM is quite high.
 Displaying low stock alerts when a particular item is selling quickly can be extremely effective for spurring sales.

 One of the most popular urgency tactics is the use of a timer.
 Black Friday and Cyber Monday are both known for their time sensitive deals.
 Reminding consumers of the time remaining to secure certain items can easily be a conversion catalyst.

 Invest in Your Email Strategy

-Although the concept sounds antiquated, two of the most popular ways that Black Friday ads are circulated each year is via snail mail and newspapers.
-Very few online companies take that approach, likely because it feels old fashioned.
-However, sites cannot expect people to simply check out their website on Black Friday to see what the deals are.
+Although the concept sounds outdated, two of the most popular ways that Black Friday ads are circulated is via snail mail and newspapers.
+Very few online companies take that approach since it’s considered old fashioned.
+However, sites cannot expect people to simply check their website on Black Friday to see what the deals are.
 This is where an email remarketing strategy comes in.